prativahq/nemu-marketing-website/public/blogs/2024-06-27-who-should-have-an-estate-inventory-and-what-should-be-included.md

 **2. Use Technology**

 Consider using technology to aid in the inventory process.
-NEMU's household inventory solution is an excellent tool for organizing and managing all of the household items that belong in any estate inventory.
+[NEMU's household inventory solution](app.mynemu.com) is an excellent tool for organizing and managing all of the household items that belong in any estate inventory.
 It helps catalog and track images of items, as well as all relevant descriptive details, and generates comprehensive reports to make the process smoother and more accurate.

 **3. Consult Professionals**

 Professional guidance can make a significant difference in the accuracy of the estate inventory.
 Estate planners, attorneys, and appraisers can provide valuable insights and ensure that nothing is overlooked.
 You may also want to consider speaking with a therapist.
 While a lot of the work that needs to be done with estate inventory is related to division of assets and the financial, the whole process can also take an emotional toll on you and your loved ones.
 It’s important to get the support you need in all regards.

-**Fourth, some Tips: Three Helpful Tips to Keep in Mind**
+### **Fourth, Some Tips: Three Helpful Tips to Keep in Mind**

 **1. Be Thorough**